plaird523/plaird523/README.md

 - 🌱 I’m currently learning Rust, Solidity
 - 👯 I’m looking to collaborate on building tooling for startup societies and other decentralized organizaitons (proof of contribution, on-chain reputation, onboarding and curation services, etc)
 - 🤔 I’m looking for help with networking with other committed builders in the web3 space
-- 💬 Ask me about software quality, agile processes, CI/CD, programming languages, baseball, skiing, building and encouraging great teams
+- 💬 Ask me about software quality, agile processes, CI/CD, programming languages, baseball, skiing, free-market economics, and building/encouraging/growing great teams
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/peter-laird-97b9014/)
 <!--
 - ⚡ Fun fact: ...